What is Endometriosis?

 When you come to Northwest Associates for Women's Healthcare, your gynecologist will ask you about your symptoms.
 Be as specific as you can about the kind of pain you experience (cramping, stabbing), its location and duration and what may precipitate it.
 For instance, many women complain of pain during sex or when they urinate or move their bowels.

-Then, your doctor will do a pelvic examination and do ultrasound imaging.
-If these tests reveal characteristic endometrial lesions, he or she may use one or more of the following therapies to bring you some relief:
+Your doctor will do a pelvic examination and order ultrasound imaging.
+If these tests reveal characteristics indicative of endometrial lesions, he or she may use the following therapies to bring you some relief:

 - Pain management with over the counter Naproxen or Ibuprofen